fitana/.github/profile/README.md

 # Fitana
-Fitana helps people to achieve their fitness goals and keep a healthy lifestyle by giving them tools and advice based on the data that they decide to share.
+Fitana helps you to achieve your fitness goals and to keep a healthy lifestyle by giving you tools and insights based on the data that you decide to share.

+## What are we building?

+### Unified view of all your training and fitness data, across all platforms and activities
+> WIP

+### Comprehensive control over the privacy of your data
+> WIP

+### Tailored insights to improve your training based on the data you and the community decide to share
+> WIP

+### Unlimited access to your own data for you, or third parties of your choice, via first-class APIs
+> WIP

 ## Our values
 ### User Privacy Is King
+> WIP

 ### User Are Customers, Not Products
+> WIP

 ### Promote an Open Ecosystem
+> WIP